JayArrowz/PancakeTokenSniper/README.md

 5. If `HoneypotCheck` is true the sniper will try to buy the `HoneypotCheckAmount`, then it will try to sell it.
 If this operation is successful it will buy the `SnipeAmount`
 6. If `RugdocCheckEnabled` is true the sniper will use the Rugdoc honeypot checker to check the contract
 7. The `WhitelistedTokens` can be used to bypass any honeypot and rug checks.
 This field accepts multiple token addresses
+8. If the `CheckRouterAddressInContract` is enabled the sniper will check if the contract contains the router address

 ## Buying
 The amount to snipe is denoted in the config as `AmountToSnipe`.
 This value will trade the `LiquidityPairAddress` in your wallet with the coin to snipe at the current trade price.